I Didn't Eat The Crust, I Wish I Had

 And then other days?

-Self-doubt walks in like it owns the place.
+Self-doubt walks in like it owns the joint.

 Then I toured a house.

 From the very first walkthrough, I knew.
-It wasn’t just a structure.
-It felt like a landing place.
+It was special.
+I could see me living there.
+I started dreaming of furniture.
+I pictured having friends over.
 It felt like me.
 I could see my girls there.
 I could see friends gathered around a table.
 I could see flowers in the yard and a garden in the back.
 I could see a new couch in the living room.
 I could see me in the house enjoying life.

 It ticked all the boxes.